 Also make sure Anyone with the link can edit your sheet, and you will be able to submit from different Google accounts.
 Note: If your devices are logged into the same Google account as your Google sheet, you will not need to make the sheet available to anyone.

 Name: This is the name of the submit, for example, 'Inspection Form Google Submit'

-Authenticate: Select the Authenticate button.
-This will prompt you for Google credentials if you are not already signed in (be sure to allow pop ups for this to work).
+Authenticate: Select the AUTHENTICATE button.
+This will prompt you for Google credentials if you are not already signed in (you may need to allow pop ups for this to work).

 Spreadsheet: Once your Google account is authenticated, you can select the spreadsheet you want to submit to in the available dropdown.

-Sheet Name: This will likely be 'Sheet1', but If you have multiple, you can select which sheet you'd like to submit to.
-Remember the Sheet name is not the title, it is the name of the tab at the bottom of the sheet.
+Sheet Name: This will likely be 'Sheet1', but If you have multiple sheets, you can select which sheet you'd like to submit to.
+Remember the Sheet name is not the title, it is the name of the tab at the bottom of the sheet (as seen below).

 File Name: You can leave this default, but feel free to rename the file name to whatever you like.
 This will be the name of the submitted instances.

 Use this destination to submit from device menu: This checkbox option is helpful if you don't have a submit button in your form, or if you want to give your users another way to submit.
 This allows your users to submit the form by selecting the menu button rather than a submit button.

 What happens to the form after submit: If you selected the 'Use this destination to submit from device menu' checkbox above, you have the option to choose what you'd like to happen when submitting.
 You have three options after submitting: Close, Keep Open, or Open New (blank draft).